jeffheaton/t81_558_deep_learning/README.md

+# Important Note

+Current students of this course at Washington University should refer to the [PyTorch version of this course](https://github.com/jeffheaton/app_deep_learning), which is what is currently offered at the university.
+This repository contains the previous Keras/TensorFlow version.

-# T81 558:Applications of Deep Neural Networks
+# T81 558:Applications of Deep Neural Networks - TensorFlow
 [Washington University in St. Louis](http://www.wustl.edu)

 Instructor: [Jeff Heaton](https://sites.wustl.edu/jeffheaton/)